Chi-G/UPWEARLANE/README.md

 # UPWEARLANE

-A Laravel application with Inertia.js and React.
+A Laravel shop application with Inertia.js and React.

 ## Getting Started